jeaye/blog.jeaye.com/_drafts/2017-01-01-real-artists-ship.md

 around a foundation of untested code, continue to accrue hundreds of thousands of lines of it, and then expect stability and performance?
 That is not sane.

-*NOTE:* A common argument: "But interactive applications are impossible to test!"
+*NOTE: A common argument: "But interactive applications are impossible to test!"
 Ok, they require a different setup, but [Xamarin does it](https://www.xamarin.com/test-cloud), [PhantomJS does it](http://phantomjs.org/), [Android does it](https://developer.android.com/training/testing/ui-testing/index.html), [iOS does it](http://blog.manbolo.com/2012/04/08/ios-automated-tests-with-uiautomation), and even [Unity3D does it](http://doctrina-kharkov.blogspot.com/2016/08/cultorios-automated-unity-game-testing-tutorial.html).
+No more excuses.*

 [Related Gamasutra article](http://www.gamasutra.com/view/feature/130682/automated_tests_and_continuous_.php).